varun-raj/immich-power-tools/README.md

 ```
 Refer here for obtaining Immich API Key: https://immich.app/docs/features/command-line-interface#obtain-the-api-key

+> [!NOTE] When creating the API key, make sure you select all the permissions for the API key.

 #### Method 2 - Portainer

 If you're using portainer, run the docker using `docker run` and add the power tools to the same network as immich.